-Has Spokane piqued your interest?
+Has this Inland Pacific city piqued your interest?
 From art galleries and museums to historic buildings and state parks, read on to find out more about the best places to visit in Spokane, WA, and what they have to offer!

 Riverfront Park is the beating heart of Spokane and should be your first stop when visiting the city.
 Built around the Spokane River, the 100-acre park encompasses green spaces, walking paths, and community attractions.
 Riverfront Park bustles with energy all year round.